BChan26/Consolidated-U3-Notes/README.md

 Note: Not all queries return the result formatted as you'd expect, make sure to check how the result is formatted!

-Read the sequelize docs for [basic queries](https://sequelize.org/docs/v6/core-concepts/model-querying-basics/).
+Read the sequelize docs for [basic queries](https://sequelize.org/docs/v6/core-concepts/model-querying-basics/) and [querying associated models](https://sequelize.org/docs/v6/core-concepts/assocs/#basics-of-queries-involving-associations)

 #### Raw Queries